 Built In Tuner

-The Yamaha THR10 has a built in tuner which is a great little feature.
-If your just a beginner this can be a huge help as you get started with learning how to tune.
-The built in tuner will allow you to get going much quicker.
-If your not a beginner and wondering about the accuracy of the tuner, rest assured, its pretty accurate!
+The Yamaha THR10 has a built-in tuner, which is a great little feature.
+If you’re just a beginner, this can be a huge help as you get started with learning how to tune.
+The built-in tuner will allow you to get going much quicker.
+If you are not a beginner and wondering about the accuracy of the tuner, rest assured, it’s pretty accurate!

-There are many great electric guitar amplifiers on the market for under $500 and the Yamaha THR10 is one of the better amplifiers you can get.
+There are many great electric guitar amplifiers on the market for under $500.
+The Yamaha THR10 is one of the better amplifiers you can get.

-The included THR software allows you to edit the effects and set up amp patches for many different types of sounds.
+The included THR software allows you to edit the effects and set up amp patches for many sounds.
 Great for those who like to tweak a great deal!
 So if you are looking for a practice or home amplifier, you will enjoy this one.

 Yamaha also makes a few different versions of the THR series amps.
-The Yamaha THR5 is smaller and has a few less options like volume control for the external input, plus a smaller price.
+The Yamaha THR5 is smaller and has fewer options.
+Things like a volume control for the external input, plus a smaller price.

-There is also the Yamaha THR10C which is made more for blues players and will not get you into higher gain territories like the THR10.
-If your not really into high gain then you might like the THR10C for its lower gain amp models.
-Its worth checking out!
+There is also the Yamaha THR10C, which is made more for blues players.
+It will not get you into higher gain territories like the THR10.
+If you’re not really into high gain, then you might like the THR10C for its lower gain amp models.
+It’s worth checking out!

-It has some great features and sounds and the output power is perfect for home practice and recording.
-Many people use this amplifier and love it for its compact size and its great sounds and functions..
-So if your interested, it’s worth taking the plunge as the price really can’t be beat for such a great amp!
+It has some great features and sounds, and the output power is perfect.
+Especially for home practice and recording.
+Many people use this amplifier and love it for its compact size and its great sounds and functions.
+So if you are interested, it’s worth taking the plunge as the price really can’t be beat for such a great amp!